-The 2005 HCUP State Inpatient Databases (SID) were used to create a disparities analysis file designed to provide national estimates for the NHDR.
-The SID contain a census of hospitals (with all of their discharges) from 37 participating States.
-For the disparities file, a sample of hospitals was selected from the following 23 HCUP States that report race/ethnicity of discharges: Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii,
+The 2006 HCUP State Inpatient Databases (SID) were used to create disparities analysis files designed to provide national- and state-level estimates for the NHDR and derivative products.
+The SID contain a census of hospitals (with all of their discharges) from 39 participating States.
+Of these, the following 25 HCUP States report race/ethnicity of discharges: Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Kansas, Maryland, Massachusetts,

-Kansas, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, Vermont, and Wisconsin.
+Michigan, Missouri, New Hampshire, New Jersey, New York, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, and Wisconsin.
 For the list of data organizations that contribute to the HCUP databases, see Table 2 at the end of this methods report.